MottainaiCI/docs/docs/usage/namespace.md

     https://your.instance.com/namespace/<namespace>

 Only administrators are allowed (for now) to publish in top layer ones, standard users have access only to namespaces which prefixes with their username.

+## Create

+You can create a new namespace from the CLI with:

+    mottainai-cli namespace create new-namespace

+On the task (or pipeline) definition [you can publish the resulting artefact](tasksandpipelines.md) to the namespace by adding ```tag_namespace: new-namespace```.

+## Clone

+You can create a new namespace cloning from an old one:

+    mottainai-cli namespace clone --from old-namespace new-namespace